 Put the trailer on jackstandsIf it is going to be a while before we take another trip, we put the trailer on jack stands to get the weight off the tires.
 Allowing it to sit on the tires for too long can develop flat spots.
-We won't bother with this if it's only going to be a few months, but anything longer and it's really a good idea.
+We won't bother with this if we are going to camp again within the next few months, but anything longer and it's really a good idea.

-Empty and Cleanup InsideWe empty out the trailer, then vacuum and clean it inside.
+Empty and Cleanup InsideWe remove everything that we don't keep in the trailer, then vacuum and clean it up well inside.

 Clean items used outsideThis includes a good cleaning of our gas grill and portable stove, as well as chairs, tables, etc.

 Wash/Wax OutsideOur small travel trailer is fiberglass and it's stored outside, in the shade, with sun beating on it a good part of the day.
 We try to wax it twice a year.
 It's a 2007 model and still looks good enough for an occasional upscale RV park when we find a good deal!
 (We've stayed at some really nice upscale places for half price using Passport America.
 I wrote about it in my article here on How We’ve Stayed at 17 Decent Campgrounds with Hookups for $20 or Less)